Sunderland: 20th Century

 Through the Great Depression of the 1930s, shipbuilding dramatically declined: shipyards on the Wear went from 15 in 1921 to six in 1937.
 The small yards of J. Blumer & Son (at North Dock) and the Sunderland Shipbuilding Co.
 Ltd. (at Hudson Dock) both closed in the 1920s, and other yards were closed down by National Shipbuilders Securities in the 1930s.

-By 1936 the Sunderland AFC had been league champions on six occasions.
+By 1936 Sunderland AFC had been league champions on six occasions.
 They won their first FA Cup in 1937.

-With the outbreak of World War II in 1939, Sunderland was a key target of the German Luftwaffe bombing, 267 people died and local industries destroyed. and damage or destruction to 4,000 homes.
+With the outbreak of World War II in 1939, Sunderland was a key target of the German Luftwaffe bombing.
+Luftwaffe raids resulted in the deaths of 267 people and destruction of local industry while 4,000 homes were also damaged or destroyed.